How to ace the BCG written case interview

 • What information is relevant to the case?

 Get into the habit of quickly setting up and simplifying calculations.
-Practice quick pen-and-paper math as well as estimations similar as you would do in a normal case interview.
+Practice quick pen-and-paper math as well as estimations similar to what you would do in a normal case interview.
 To prepare and practice, look into McKinsey PST, BCG potential test exercises as well as GMAT questions.

 Create a top-down storyline of your recommendations.
 State your primary recommendation, then use supporting arguments to strengthen your position.